If I Can't Have Love, I Want Power: Composition and lyrics

-If I Can't Have Love, I Want Power is an alternative rock, grunge-pop, pop punk, and rock record, with heavy industrial rock influences and an overarching cinematic mood.
-It also infuses synth-pop, ambient, noise rock, punk rock, drum n' bass, hip hop, and avant-garde elements in its songs.
-Critics dubbed the album a departure from the arena-pop sound of Halsey's previous albums.
+If I Can't Have Love, I Want Power is an alternative rock, grunge-pop, industrial, noise rock, pop-punk, and rock record, with heavy industrial rock influences and an overarching cinematic mood.
+It also infuses ambient, avant-garde, drum and bass, hip-hop, punk rock, and synth-pop elements in its songs.
+Critics dubbed the album a departure from the arena pop sound of Halsey's previous albums.
 The instrumentation of If I Can't Have Love, I Want Power consists of rattling drums, rough and heavily distorted guitar riffs, tinkling keyboard lines, stark pianos, and drum machines.
 Feminism is the coalescing theme throughout the album, specifically institutionalized misogyny and patriarchy.
-However, Halsey stated that it was not a "girl power" album. "[T]he lead single is ‘I Am Not a Woman, I’m a God’ [...]
+However, Halsey stated that it was not a "girl power" album. "[T]he lead single is ‘I Am Not a Woman, I'm a God’ [...]
 From the jump, I’m like, ‘I’m not a woman.’
-I’m not saying any of that.
-There’s no girl power in this album."
+I'm not saying any of that.
+There's no girl power in this album."